Using safer and fewer chemicals

 We issue guidelines on the products we consider most appropriate for use on tobacco and review the guidelines regularly, taking into account changes in legislation, approvals and registrations, recent advances in environmental and hazard assessments and whether certain products are necessary.

-Our companies are working on various alternatives to reduce or avoid the use of synthetic pesticides in pest control, such as resistant varieties, natural extracts or crop rotations.
+Our companies are working on various alternatives to reduce or avoid the use of synthetic pesticides in pest control and they are increasingly being used by our contracted farmers.

-The range of these used by our companies’ contracted farmers has increased.
-They include 'natural enemies', such as types of insects that deal naturally with pests, and natural products such as the leaves of the Neem tree, which can be ground up into a solution to make a natural pesticide.
+They include 'natural enemies', such as types of insects that deal naturally with pests and natural products such as the leaves of the Neem tree, which can be ground up into a solution to make a natural pesticide.

-Group companies providing agronomy support to growers monitor and report on the use of manufactured pesticides, fungicides and herbicides in line with the Integrated Pest Management approach.
-This seeks to protect crops using all available alternative methods to achieve a significant reduction in the use of manufactured chemical agents.
+Our companies provide agronomy support to farmers and monitor and report on the use of manufactured pesticides, fungicides and herbicides in line with our Integrated Pest Management approach.
+This seeks to protect crops using all available alternative methods to achieve a significant reduction in the use of chemicals.

 The Group’s long term standard is 1.5 kg of active chemicals per hectare per annum on average, below that of many other crops, although the amount used varies from year to year due to growing conditions.
-The estimated active ingredient used per hectare averaged 1.49 kg in 2012 (1.26kg in 2011; 1.35 kg in 2010; 1.24 kg in 2009).
+In 2015, the average use of active chemicals per hectare of tobacco by our leaf suppliers was 1.69 kg (1.52 kg in 2014).